kumu/docs/getting-started/overview.md

 </p>

-### Import data from a spreadsheet

-Have too much data to add by hand?
-Spreadsheet imports are your solution!

-First, [read our Import guide](/guides/imports.md) to learn how to structure your data in a spreadsheet, so that Kumu can read and understand it.

-When your data is structured, save it as a CSV or XSLX file, then just drag and drop the file onto your Kumu map to import the data.
-You can also open your map, click the green **+** button, and click **Import** to open a popup that will help you through the import process.

-### Sync to a google sheet

-If you don't want to re-import your Excel file every time you make a small change, you can [link a map to a Google Sheet](/guides/import.html#integrating-with-google-sheets) instead.
-When you link a Google Sheet to a Kumu map, Kumu will import the most up-to-date dataset every time your map is loaded in the browser (refresh the page to see new data).

 ## Decorate elements and connections<a id="decorations-permalink"></a>

 Once you have built part of your map, it's the perfect time to learn how to use decorations to bring the data to life.
 It's possible to [change the color or size of individual elements and connections](/faq/how-do-i-decorate-a-single-element-or-connection.md), but it's much faster and more scaleable to create decoration rules based on the  information stored inside your elements and connections.